 For some people doing one thing at a time makes them more productive but for adults and children with ADHD is usually the opposite.
 It is their neural diversity, we should respect people who have different needs.

 When a child fidgets, it is their way to control in a constructive fashion to regulate ADHD symptoms.

-Absorbing information is easy when doodling while on class or currently on long phone calls.
+Absorbing information is easy when doodling while on a class or currently on long phone calls.
 Encouraging respectful fidgeting means doing something that doesn’t bother others.
 Clicking a pen or drumming fingers on the desk could be distracting to others while wiggling toes inside your shoes would not.

 To establish an effective fidgeting of a child, give the child the free will to do so.
 Do not stop a child from doing it, we should recognise their sensory-motor activities.

 Let a child try different fidgeting, plan a strategy to encourage them.
 Keep in mind that not all fidgeting activities may work for them.
-For example listening to music while reading may be good but a child prefers tapping his laps.
+For example, listening to music while reading may be good but a child prefers tapping his laps.

 Trying other options means there’s always a better way to help a child to stay focus in school and in life